cdozdil/OptiScaler/README.md

 ## Installation
 ### Install as `non-nvngx`
 With DLSS 3.7 Nvidia disabled signature check override, this means `nvngx.dll` or `_nvngx.dll` must be signed by Nvidia.
-For this override I am using a method developed by **Artur** (developer of [DLSS Enabler](https://www.nexusmods.com/site/mods/757?tab=description)).
+For this override I use a method developed by **Artur** (developer of [DLSS Enabler](https://www.nexusmods.com/site/mods/757?tab=description)).

-This method increases compatibility of `OverlayMenu`, allows OptiScaler to **spoof DXGI and Vulkan** and overriding `nvapi64.dll`.
+This method increases the compatibility of `OverlayMenu`, allows OptiScaler to **spoof DXGI and Vulkan** and overriding `nvapi64.dll`.
 In short this installation method allows OptiScaler to work with all it's features.

-Step-by-step installation (**Nvidia users, step 3 is enough for you**):
+Step-by-step installation (**Nvidia users please use step 3 only**):
 1. We need an Nvidia signed dll file to bypass signature checks.
 All games that support DLSS come with `nvngx_dlss.dll`.
 Most of the time it's in the games exe folder.
 Some games and engines keep these third party dll's in different folders (like `plugins`).
 So we need to find the `nvngx_dlss.dll` file and copy it to the games exe folder.
 If it's already in the games exe folder, make a copy of it.
-2. Rename the copy of `nvngx_dlss.dll` in games exe folder to `nvngx.dll`.
+2. Rename the copy of `nvngx_dlss.dll` in the games exe folder to `nvngx.dll`.
-3. Rename OptiScaler's `nvngx.dll` to one of the supported filenames (I prefer `dxgi.dll`, it also eliminates the need for d3d12 proxy) and copy it to the games exe folder.
+3. Rename OptiScaler's `nvngx.dll` to one of the supported filenames (I prefer `dxgi.dll`, it also eliminates the need for the d3d12-proxy) and copy it to the games exe folder.
 4. If your GPU is not an Nvidia one, check [here](#spoofing-nvidia) for spoofing options.

-OptiScaler supports being loaded by these filenames:
+OptiScaler supports these filenames:
 * dxgi.dll (with Nvidia GPU spoofing for non-Nvidia cards)
 * winmm.dll
 * version.dll